Promotion strategy examples to revamp your product mix

 Custom signage: Brands sometimes use the same signage for a retail chain or even for all chains.
 This approach is not only ineffective but assumes that the clientele that will be found in all establishments is the same.
 If we have a point of sale in the financial area of the city, and another in a student area, should we not alter the below the line promotions?
 We need to ask, does the messaging on the signage resonate with the audience to take action…?

-Product bundling: This technique can be used for market penetration, sometimes offering a product with perceived higher value for the client.
+Product bundling: This technique can be used for market penetration, sometimes offering a product with a perceived higher value for the client.
 Fever-Tree focused a strong marketing campaign to tap into the “gin renaissance” movement.
 Previously their promotion strategy was aimed at driving distribution and educating pub managers and bartenders, for example.

-The brand was a premium product within the tonic market and had been shadowed by one brand offering a lower cost alternative.
+The brand was a premium product within the tonic market and had been shadowed by one brand offering a lower-cost alternative.
 They needed a new tactic to raise awareness…

-Through a marketing campaign leveraging the premium gin market, Fever Tree had found the “sweet spot” position in the market.
+Through a marketing campaign leveraging the premium gin market, Fever-Tree had found the “sweet spot” position in the market.
 Saskia Meyer, Fever Tree’s marketing director echoed this adding that while the brand is premium, it is affordable, “especially when people are prepared to pay for a bottle of premium gin”.

-This example demonstrated Fever Tree’s flawless execution strategy, with promotion on British Airways flights and the London Underground.
+This example demonstrated Fever -Tree’s flawless execution strategy, with promotion on British Airways flights and the London Underground.
 Clearly understanding the location of their target market, “The London urban audience is a good one for us”, Meyer added.
 “There’s been a renaissance of gin in the UK recently”.

 Push strategies of the future begin today